• Home

 Colorado Photo History

-CPH is the online presence for Outside Influence: Photography in Colorado 1945-1995, written and researched by Rupert Jenkins.
-Publication date - fall 2025; publisher: University Press of Colorado.
-Exhibition at the Vicki Myhren Gallery, University of Denver March 13-April 26, 2025.
-Exhibition at the Anderson Ranch Center, Snowmass, June 2025 (dates tbc).
+This blog is the online presence for Outside Influence: Photography in Colorado 1945-1995, a book and research project by Rupert Jenkins.
+Publication date: November 2025; publisher: University Press of Colorado.

 Search the blog below: